 The fully completed application form and attachments should be forwarded to:

 Student Support Administrator, Sutton College, St Nicholas Way, Sutton, SM1 1EA.

-The College Support Fund is available for help on the full tuition fee and for students who can demonstrate financial hardship.
-Applications are limited to a maximum of two courses in one academic year, with a maximum amount available of £150.
-A contribution of 40% of the total fee is expected from the student.
+The College Support Fund is available for help with tuition fees to those who can demonstrate financial hardship.
+Applications are limited to a maximum of two courses in one academic year, with a maximum amount available of £100 per course.
+A contribution of 30% of the total standard fee is expected from the student.

-Priority will be given to applicants who can demonstrate that attendance on the course will benefit their wellbeing; for therapeutic reasons; or that attendance will contribute towards employment.
+Priority will be given to applicants who can demonstrate that attendance on the course will improve their wellbeing; for therapeutic reasons; or that attendance will contribute towards their rehabilitation.

 An attendance rate of at least 83% is expected from students receiving funding.